Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Conclusion

 \section{Conclusion}

-We compile a sample of 427 $z > 3$ galaxies covered by both the NIRSpec prism and NIRCam short-wavelength photometry, consisting of 334 galaxies from the publicly available programs and 93 galaxies from the first data release of the JADES program.
-We measure the stellar masses, sizes, SFRs, and gas-phase metallicities of these galaxies to investigate the anti-correlation between the gas-phase metallicity and compactness.
+In this work, we compiled a sample of 427 galaxies at $3 < z_{\rm spec} < 10$, all covered by both the NIRSpec MSA prism spectroscopy and NIRCam short-wavelength photometry.
+The spectra consist of our uniform reduction of publicly available NIRSpec spectroscopy for 334 galaxies as well as 93 galaxies from the first data release of the JADES program.
+The emission lines were measured using \texttt{pPXF}.
+We uniformly measured the photometry for the entire sample of 427 galaxies after PSF-matching and aperture correction.
+We measured the stellar population, nebular, and morphological properties of these galaxies using \texttt{prospector} SED-fitting, strong-line metallicity estimation, and \texttt{galight} light profile fitting.
+Our main findings are as follows.

-We infer the mass-size relation at $z = 4-10$, best-fitted with a power-law with a slope of $0.21 \pm 0.04$.
-We investigate the redshift evolution of the mass-size relation, finding that at a fixed stellar mass, higher redshift galaxies appear more compact.
-The degree of this redshift evolution depends on the stellar mass, with the lowest mass galaxies showing the strongest redshift evolution and the most massive galaxies ($\log(M_{\star}/M_{\odot}) > 9$) showing no redshift evolution.

-We find that the more compact galaxies appear more metal poor, suggesting that they are undergoing more rapid phases of gas infall and star formation.
-This suggests that stochastic star formation becomes a more dominant mode of star formation at higher redshifts.
-The centrally concentrated bursts of star formation in these compact metal-deficient galaxies favours an inside-out star formation scenario, where the cores are formed early on through a centrally concentrated burst of star formation.

-The offset from the FMR for these compact galaxies suggest that they are out of equilibrium, meaning that their accretion and star formation timescales have been much shorter than the enrichment and stellar feedback timescales.
-Metal deficiency and the offset from the FMR can be considered a signature for stochastic star formation.